Constituency

 At a glance

-Skipton and Ripon is currently represented by Sir Julian Smith, a Conservative MP.
-They have represented the constituency since 6 May 2010.
-Their voting participation while representing this constituency is 77.4 %, compared with a Commons average of 72.7 %.
-The imported Parliament constituency ID is 4290.
+Skipton and Ripon is a UK parliamentary constituency in Yorkshire and The Humber, currently represented in the House of Commons by Sir Julian Smith, a Conservative MP.
+Sir Julian Smith has represented the seat since 6 May 2010.
+At the 2024 general election it was marginal, won by a majority of 1,650 votes (3.1%), ranking #70 most marginal of 650 seats.
+Their Commons voting participation while representing this constituency is 77.4 %, compared with a Commons average of 72.7 %.
+Browse all seats on the UK constituencies index.

 Constituency snapshot